 Step 4: Add Manure or Compost

-Gently work two shovels of well-composted manure or compost into the top inch of the soil around the roots and apply a rose fertilizer according to the instructions on the package.
+Gently work two shovels of well-composted manure or compost into the top inch of the soil around the roots and apply a rose fertilizer according to the instructions on the package and, ideally, at the recommendation of a soil test.
 Spread fertilizer just outside the root zone, not on top of the root zone, as it will burn new roots that are close to the surface.
 Water the compost and fertilizer well.

-Apply a 2-inch-deep layer of mulch around the base of the plant and 6 inches past the root zone.
-Leave a 1-inch space between the mulch and the trunk of the Knock Out rose to prevent mildew from spreading to the bush as the compost decays.
+Apply a 2-inch-deep layer of mulch around the base of the plant, extending 6 inches past the root zone.
+Leave a 1-inch space between the mulch and the trunk of the Knock Out rose to prevent potential diseases from spreading to the plant.
 Keep it evenly moist until new growth appears.

-Fertilize the Knock Out roses regularly starting after the first round of flowering using fertilizer that's formulated for roses.
-Moisten the soil to protect the roots from burning and apply the fertilizer according to the package instructions.
-Stop fertilizing late in the summer to prevent new growth as the bushes prepare for dormancy.
+Fertilize Knock Out roses regularly starting after the first round of flowering using fertilizer that's formulated for roses.
+Moisten the soil to protect the roots from burning and apply the fertilizer according to the package instructions or following the recommendations of a soil test.
+Stop fertilizing late in the summer to prevent new growth as the plants prepare for dormancy.

 Step 7: Transplant Knock Out Roses